-Except for transactions identified in the previous section as interest-bearing, outstanding balances at financial reporting date are unsecured, interest-free and settlement occurs in cash and are collectible or payable on demand.
-For the years ended December 31, 2021 and 2020, the Company recorded provision for ECL relating to amounts owed by related parties amounting to \$\mathbb{P}9.6\$ billion.
-This assessment is undertaken at each financial year through examining the financial position of the related party and the market in which the related party operates.
+Except for transactions identified in the previous section as interest-bearing, outstanding balances as at financial reporting date are generally unsecured, interest-free and settlement occurs in cash, and are collectible or payable on demand.
+In 2021, the Company recognized provision for ECL relating to amounts owed by related parties amounting to \$\mathbb{P}2\$ million.
+For the for three months ended March 31, 2022 and March 31, 2021, the Company did not record any provision for ECL relating to amounts owed by related parties.
+This assessment is undertaken each financial year by examining the financial position of the related party and the market in which the related party operates.

-Compensation and Benefits of Key Management Personnel of the Company
+Compensation of Key Management Personnel of the Company